Finding and Applying for Schools

 For more information, visit our pages on Education, Health and Care Plans.

-IPSEA (the Independent Provider of Special Education Advice) offers free and independent legally based information, advice and support to help get the right education for children and young people with all kinds of special educational needs and disabilities (SEND).
+IPSEA (the Independent Provider of Special Education Advice) offers free and independent legally based information, advice and support.
+They help get the right education for children and young people with all kinds of SEND.

 They have advice and guidance for parents and carers of children with EHCPs on choosing schools that can be useful to read: